MLDSBigGuy/Mongodb-installation/README.md

   - db.dbname.insert() - unique id.
 If no unique id, mongo generates error! handle it in python and return jsonify
       - db.dbname.save() - no unique id
   - db.dbname.find().pretty()

+## 7. update docs (No 2 clients can update same doc at same time!
+They are only updated one after other)
+ - which collection u update (car/book) ?
+ - which doc/docs u r targeting ? (isue this by mongo query)
+ - db.foo.update(query, update, options) update - what change, options - one many, upsert ?
+ - update cmd to incremet a number!$inc:{x:10} , increments to x:11
+ - one clinet wants to add field to doc while other client what s to increment a doc!
+    ex: $unset without chaning others - remove a filed
+        $rename to change key name
+## 8 .
+Array ops
+- create array with $push Ex: db.a.update({_id:1}, {$push:{things:'one'}}) -->  ['one']
+- push can add duplicae items too.
+To prevent duplicates, use $addtoset .
+- $pull to remove the things out / $pop : 1 removes last element in array. $pop: -1 removes first element in array
+- If ur doc has field which is not array. then push pop dont work!
+- MULTIPLE RECORDS update at once IN DB with $multi: true
+- Only update those docs who has a paricular element in a doc: (querying is another big concept)

+## 9. db.foo.findandModify - (get only partiular field out of 16mb doc)
+All docs: query, update, upsert(create one if one doesnot exists), remove,  sort, fields
+bool: new ( returns new/old one)

+## 10. Queries example

 ## Output after succesful hadoop installation looks like below:
 ```xml